brianwx5/intro_to_devops/Module_A/README.md

 - What is a group?
 - What are permissions?
 - What is the Linux shell?
-- How do I get more informaion about Linux commands?
+- How do I get more information about Linux commands?

 ---